 This estimate of discharge to septic systems excludes Philadelphia County.
 More detailed data on septic systems in Philadelphia County was available.
-Figure 3-4 shows a map of the 419 septic systems located upstream of Queen Lane WTP.
+Figure 3-3 shows a map of the 419 septic systems located upstream of Queen Lane WTP prior to very recent improvements made to properties along River Road in Philadelphia.
 The assumptions made to calculate the estimated wastewater discharge to septic systems in Philadelphia are listed below.